Benchmarking Graph Data Management and Processing Systems: A Survey: Workload Characterization on Graph Data Processing Systems

 \subsection{Workload Characterization on Non-GPU based Graph Data Processing Systems}

 Non-GPU systems are computer systems which do not include GPUs.
-These systems only consists of/uses CPUs to provide the processing capabilities.
+These systems only consist of/use CPUs to provide the processing capabilities.
 Majority of graph data processing systems are commodity server based systems and they are non-GPU systems.